JoshDoody/joshdoody.github.io/_posts/2016-04-01-salary-negotiation-email-sample.md

 You don't need to akd how they feel about your counter offer, whether they can accommodate it, or anything like that.
 You don't want them to know you're sweating the negotiation—you're just casually checking in to make sure they're not waiting on you.

-{% include drip_forms/salary-negotiation-email-templates-content-upgrade.html template-description=" including the template to follow up after you send your counter offer" %}
+{% include drip_forms/salary-negotiation-email-templates-content-upgrade.html template-description="the template to follow up after you send your counter offer" %}

 ## What happens next?